ulfalizer/Kconfiglib/README.md

 Supports both Python 2 and Python 3 without modification.

-One feature is missing: Kconfiglib assumes the modules symbol is `MODULES`, and will warn if `option modules` is set on some other symbol.
-Let me know if this is a problem for you, as adding support shouldn't be that hard.
-I haven't seen modules used outside the kernel, where the name is unlikely to change.

 ## Installation ##

 ### Installation instructions for the Linux kernel ###